Ash-siv4/SkillsBlock/Python/Projects/MiniProject1-FarmProject.md

-# TTNTC Python Project
+# Farm Project - Python

 ## Introduction
-The purpose of this document is to outline the TTNTC python project specification.
+The purpose of this document is to outline the python project specification.

-This project will involve all the concepts covered in the TTNTC beginner session you attended; more specifically, this will involve:
+This project will involve all the concepts covered in the python beginner session you attended; more specifically, this will involve:
 - Data Types
 - Flowcharts
 - Conditionals